OliverBrotchie/CSS-Fingerprint/README.md

 ## What is it?

 CSS Fingerprinting is a technique of tracking and gathering information on site visitors.
-This method exploits the nature of CSS to track various characteristics about the visitor's browser and device, which can later be used to either identify or track said visitor.
+This method exploits the nature of CSS to collect various characteristics about the visitor's browser and device, which can later be used to either identify or track said visitor.

 ## How does it work?